danielatuia/manual_testing_portofolio/Final Project/README.md

 - functional specifications are defined, according to business requirements
 - complete understanding of the application flow is required and, for this, the requirement document must be available
 - a JIRA account is created

+### 1.1.3.
+Exit criteria defined

+The exit criteria defined establish when testing activities can be declared complete.
+The following Exit criteria must be met in order to conclude testing:
+- all tests have been executed
+- all resolved bugs have been re-tested and approved by the QA team
+- number of unresolved bugs is insignificant or they have low priority
+- there are no other major risks for the project
+- exploratory regression testing must be performed on the My Info module, which includes the Qualifications – Work Experience section
+- deadline is reached – 01.06.2022